Nightcrab/TromisNet/README.md

 # TromisNet

+Playing Tromis with deep reinforcement learning.

-A Tromis C++ client, a reinforcement learning agent and some replays.
+C++ client, python NN, and some replays.